-

 Travel insurance

-We highly recommend having travel insurance when trekking the 2 days Inca Trail, as it covers unexpected situations such as medical emergencies, trip cancellations, or lost luggage.
-The hike presents challenges, including risks like altitude sickness or injury, so having insurance protects you financially and ensures you can receive medical attention if needed.
+We highly recommend purchasing travel insurance when trekking the 2 day Inca Trail.
+This type of insurance covers unexpected situations such as medical emergencies, trip cancellations, or lost luggage.
+In addition, the hike presents certain challenges, including risks like altitude sickness or injury.
+Therefore, having insurance not only protects you financially but also ensures that you receive proper medical care if needed.
+As a result, you can enjoy your adventure with greater peace of mind.
 Make sure to choose a policy that covers trekking and activities at high altitudes for full protection.

 The physical requirements for the 2 days Inca Trail are moderate and suitable for most travelers.
 The trek is light to moderate in difficulty, with some uphill and downhill walking, but it’s manageable for those in general good health.
 It allows travelers to enjoy stunning views and historical sites without the extreme physical demands of longer hikes, making it a great option for those who want to experience the Inca Trail without excessive strain.